bryaburg/Obsidian/6 - Main Notes/You Unix Linux The Ultimate Guide.md

 - 5h and 3l:  Moves 5 spaces to the right and 3 spaces to the left
 - :(colon)  enters into *ex Mode* or *Last Line Mode*
 - vi reads the file $HOME/.exrc (same as ~/.exrc)
+- vim reads from .vimrc
+- i Inserts text to left of cursor (Existing text shifted right)
+- a Appends text to right of cursor (Existing text shifted right)
+- I Inserts text at beginning of line (Existing text shifted right)
+- A Appends text at end of line
+- o Opens line below
+- O Opens line above
+- rch Replaces single character under cursor with ch (No [Esc] required)
+- R Replaces text from cursor to right (Existing text overwritten)
+- s Replaces single character under cursor with any number of characters
+- S Replaces entire line
+- [Esc] and then u to undo the last action.
+If that makes matters worse, use u again.
+Linux users should instead use [Ctrl-r].
+- [Ctrl-l] to clear the screen.
+- :set showmode
+- Save and continue editing (:w).
+- Save and exit (:x and :wq).
+- Abandon all changes and quit (:q and :q!).
+- :w Saves file and remains in editing mode
+- :x Saves file and quits editing mode
+- :wq As above
+- :w n2w.pl Like Save As ..... in Microsoft Windows
+- :w! n2w.pl As above, but overwrites existing file
+- :q Quits editing mode when no changes are made to file
+- :q!
+Quits editing mode after abandoning changes
+- :n1,n2w build.sql Writes lines n1 to n2 to file build.sql
+- :3,10w build.sql Writes lines 3 to 10 to file build.sql
+- :.w build.sql Writes current line to file build.sql
+- :$w build.sql Writes last line to file build.sql
+- :!cmd Runs cmd command and returns to Command Mode
+- :sh Escapes to UNIX shell (use exit to return to vi)
+- [Ctrl-z] Suspends current session and escapes to UNIX shell (only for shells supporting job control; use fg to return to vi)
+- :e note1 Stops editing current file and edits file note1
+- :e!
+Loads last saved edition of current file (Like Revert in Microsoft Windows)
+- :e# Returns to editing most recently edited file
+- :5w n2words.pl Writes fifth line to another file
+- :10,50w n2words.pl Writes 41 lines to another file
+- Escape to the Shell (:sh and [Ctrl-z]) How do you edit and compile your C program repeatedly?
+You need to make a temporary escape to the shell to run the cc command.
+There are two ways; the first method is to use the ex Mode command, sh: :sh $ _ You haven’t quit vi yet
+- This returns a shell prompt.
+Execute cc or any UNIX command here and then return to the editor using [Ctrl-d] or exit
+- h (or [Backspace]) Moves cursor left
+- l (or spacebar) Moves cursor right
+- 5l Moves five characters right
+- k Moves cursor up
+- 10k Moves 10 lines up
+- j Moves cursor down
+- Scrolling
+- [Ctrl-f] Scrolls full page forward
+- 5[Ctrl-f] Scrolls five full pages forward
+- [Ctrl-b] Scrolls full page back
+- [Ctrl-d] Scrolls half page forward
+- [Ctrl-u] Scrolls half page back
+- [Ctrl-l] Redraws the screen (no repeat factor)
+- Word Navigation
+- b Moves back to beginning of word
+- 4b Moves back four words to beginning of word
+- e Moves forward to end of word
+- w Moves forward to beginning of word
+- 8w Moves forward to beginning of 8th word Line Navigation and Absolute Movement
+- 0 (zero) or | Moves to beginning of line
+- 30| Moves to column 30
+- ^ Moves to first word in line
+- $ Moves to end of line
+- 1G Moves to beginning of buffer
+- 40G Moves to line 40
+- G Moves to end of buffer
 -

 # Reference